 \subsection{GCN Module}

-In the GCN module, we basically follow the network of CTR-GC~\cite{chen2021channel}.
+In the GCN module, we basically follow the network of CTR-GC~\citep{chen2021channel}.
 However, we depart from the use of three initial adjacency matrices representing self, inward, and outward correlations.
 Instead, we propose a Hops-CTRGC to enhance the model by incorporating various hops of information to construct three adjacency matrices denoted as $A_0$, $A_1$, and $A_2$.

 $A_0$ remains an identical (self) matrix.
 For $A_1$, the elements $a_{ij}$ are set to 1 if vertex i and vertex j are physically connected in the skeleton graph; otherwise, $a_{ij}$ in $A_1$ is set to 0. $A_1$ captures the direct connections in the graph.
-To enrich spatial information, we introduce $A_2 = A_1^2$, enabling a vertex to connect with its neighbour's neighbour. $A_2$ allows us to extend our understanding beyond direct connections to include relationships involving two hops in the graph.
-Since GCN module is not our main focus in this paper, readers can find more details about the network of CTR-GC in \cite{chen2021channel} or in our supplementary material~\ref{ablation:graph}.
+To enrich spatial information, we introduce $A_2 = A_1^2$, enabling a vertex to connect with its neighbor's neighbor. $A_2$ allows us to extend our understanding beyond direct connections to include relationships involving two hops in the graph.
+Since GCN module is not our main focus in this paper, readers can find more details about the network of CTR-GC in \citep{chen2021channel} or in our appendix~\ref{ablation:graph}.